LennartJKlein/pathfinder/sample/README.md

 Before running the program, it is good to take a look at the settings.
 We wil explain the basics.
 PLOT_BEST, PLOT_SCORES and PLOT_RESULTS all take a Boolean value are quite self-explanatory, they will activate a plot of the result in a separate window.

-SHOW_NETLIST and SHOW_EACH_RESULT  also takes a Bool and will show in the terminal window.
-SHOW_EACH_PLOTSHOW_PROGRESS also a Bool and shows in a separate window.
+SHOW_NETLIST and SHOW_EACH_RESULT also takes a Boolean and will show in the terminal window.
+SHOW_EACH_PLOTSHOW_PROGRESS also a Boolean and shows in a separate window.

 PATH_ALGORITHM gives the user the choice to use DIJSKTRA’s algorithm.
 Although we will use DIJKSTRA while looping for a bather result.
 To make sure to find the best solutions start off with the A* algorithm.
 The setting takes a string.